d-smith/ml-speciality-notes/acloud.guru/03-streaming-data-collection.md

 When to use?

 * When you want to run sql queries on streaming data
-* Construct applications that provide insighe on your data (using Apache flink for example)
+* Construct applications that provide insights on your data (using Apache flink for example)
-* Create metrics. dashboards, monitoring, notifications, and alarms
+* Create metrics, dashboards, monitoring, notifications, and alarms
 * Output query results into s3 (other AWS datasources)

 Use cases